Oregon Marine Mammal Stranding Network

 • There are no rescue and rehabilitation options for sick or injured seals and sea lions in Oregon.
 The state policy is to minimize disturbance from people and to let nature take its course.

-Leptospirosis in California Sea Lions
+California Sea Lions Sick with Leptospirosis

 As in past years, we are currently seeing a significant increase in the frequency of California sea lions (Zalophus californianus) appearing on Oregon beaches in varying states of health and disease.
 Many have been affected by Leptospirosis, a contagious bacterial infection of the kidneys.
 This disease causes animals to appear very lethargic and unable or unwilling to move their hind limbs, and is often accompanied by weight loss and pneumonia.
 While it is possible for infected animals to recover from this disease if given plenty of opportunity to rest, there is no option to rescue and rehabilitate these animals in Oregon.